SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenOverview.md

 ### TetGen Interface

-The TetGen tab includes all of the the operations to run an open source using a discrete polydata.
+The TetGen tab includes all of the the operations to run an open source meshing using a discrete polydata.
 The interface for TetGen includes three tabs:

 <figure>
   <img class="svImg svImgLg" src="documentation/meshing/img/TetGen_Tabs.png">